The Wings of Eagles: Historical inaccuracies

-Dramatic license allows for some historical inaccuracies in the film.
-One scene shows first the US Army around-the-world flight and then the US Navy winning the Schneider Cup.
-In fact the US Navy won the Schneider Cup in 1923 and the US Army embarked on the first aerial circumnavigation from March to September 1924.
+An early scene shows first the U.S Army, around-the-world flight and then the U.S. Navy winning the Schneider Cup.
+In fact, the U.S. Navy won the Schneider Cup in 1923. and the U.S. Army embarked on the first aerial circumnavigation from March to September 1924.

 Another scene shows a newsreel related to the sinking of the aircraft carrier USS Hornet (CV-8), suggesting that she had been doomed by the hit of three kamikaze suicide planes.
-Although two aircraft did crash into her, she also received substantial damage by bombs and torpedoes before finally being sunk by Japanese destroyers.
+Although two aircraft did crash into her, she received substantial damage by bombs and torpedoes, then was sunk by Japanese destroyers.
 Additionally, the term "kamikaze" was not in use to describe suicide pilots at the time of Hornets sinking.

+Production

+The film's battle scenes, based around aircraft carriers, include real combat footage.